-The Canadian Fishing Company operates two processing plants on the north coast, one at Seal Cove and the other on George Hills Way near the center of Prince Rupert, British Columbia.
+The Canadian Fishing Company operates fish processing plants on Prince Rupert Harbour at Seal Cove and at George Hills Way, about 89 miles (143 km) southeast of Ketchikan and 72 miles (116 km) west-southwest of Terrace, British Columbia.
+George Hills Way is named after George E. Hills who was an English-born political figure in British Columbia and represented Prince Rupert in the Legislative Assembly of British Columbia in 1953.
 The company was a small halibut fishing operation in 1906 based in Vancouver when it was purchased and incorporated by the New England Fish Company.
 The New England Fish Company was organized in 1868 by fish dealers doing business in Boston so they could supply themselves with halibut from the Atlantic Banks.
-To satisfy increased demand the company began fishing for halibut on the west coast in 1893.
-The company used a small freighter commanded by Captain Freeman who later participated in organizing the Canadian Fishing Company.
-The New England Fish Company then gradually withdrew from west coast fishing operations.
+To satisfy increased demand the company began fishing for Pacific halibut on the west coast in 1893.
+Because railroads in the United States refused to permit fish refrigerator cars to be attached to passenger trains, the company decided to base the west coast operations in Vancouver, British Columbia, where the Canadian Pacific Railway permitted the practice.
+The steamer Capilano from the Union Steamship Company in Vancouver was employed for the 1894-1895 fishing season.
+The small freighter was commanded by Captain Freeman who later participated in organizing the Canadian Fishing Company.

 The Canadian Fishing Company, known locally as Canfisco, built a large cold storage and ice-making plant in Vancouver in 1910.
 In 1912, Canfisco expanded to the north coast of British Columbia by purchasing Atlin Fisheries Limited in Prince Rupert.
-In 1923 the company purchased the freezing and cold storage plant at Butedale, near Wrights Sound, from Western Packers Limited along with canneries at Shushartie Bay on Vancouver Island and Marguerite Bay on Smiths Inlet.
-In 1925, the company purchased three plants owned by Kildala Packing Company: Kildala Cannery on Rivers Inlet, Manitou Cannery on Deans Channel, and Carlisle Cannery on the Skeena River.
-In 1934, a public cold storage plant was built adjacent to the Atlin Fisheries plant in Prince Rupert that was purchased on Canfisco in 1945.
+In 1923, the company purchased the freezing and cold storage plant at Butedale, near Wrights Sound, from Western Packers Limited along with canneries at Shushartie Bay on Vancouver Island and Marguerite Bay on Smiths Inlet.
+In 1925, the company purchased Kildala Cannery on Rivers Inlet, Manitou Cannery on Deans Channel, and Carlisle Cannery at the Skeena River which were owned by Kildala Packing Company.
+In 1934, a public cold storage plant was built adjacent to the Atlin Fisheries plant in Prince Rupert which was purchased by Canfisco in 1945.
 The same year Canfisco purchased the Nootka-Banfield Company with its fleet of pilchard and herring seiners and plants at Nootka and Port Albion.
 In 1969, the Canadian Fishing Company purchased part of the holdings of the Anglo-British Columbia Packing Company Limited including North Pacific Cannery on the Skeena River.